Updated constraints on the primordial power spectrum at sub-Mpc scales: Introduction

 UCMHs are only one example of extended DM objects (EDOs) that may have existed since primordial times.
 Recently, in fact, the possibility of more general macroscopic DM configurations, very compact yet much larger in size than PBHs, has attracted attention~\cite{Croon:2020wpr,Bai:2020jfm,Croon:2020ouk,Croon:2022tmr,Croon:2024rmw}.
 Even if only interacting gravitationally, EDOs would typically constitute gravitational lenses and accrete ordinary, baryonic matter; they may also disrupt other gravitational structures such as wide binaries.
 As it turns out, these effects lead to stringent constraints on their cosmological abundance, largely independent of specific assumptions about the EDO genesis or the microscopic nature of DM (see Ref.~\cite{Croon:2024jhd} for an up-to-date overview).

 Here we combine the idea of using UCMHs to constrain the primordial power spectrum with these recent developments in the more general EDO context.
 We present new and significantly extended limits on EDOs, and apply them to the more specific case of UCMHs.
-In combination, this allows us to improve existing constraints on $\pk$ by up to an order of magnitude, over a wide range of sub-Mpc scales.
-Such tightened small-scale constraints will not only be decisive in further narrowing down the microphysics governing inflation (see, e.g., Ref.~\cite{Aslanyan:2015hmi}), but also put highly relevant bounds on other mechanisms generating excess power on small scales, like dark sector phase transitions~\cite{Gouttenoire:2025wxc}.
+In combination, this allows us to improve existing constraints on $\pk$ by orders of magnitude, over a wide range of sub-Mpc scales.
+Such tightened small-scale constraints will not only be decisive in further narrowing down the microphysics governing inflation~\cite{Peiris:2008be, Adshead:2008vn, Josan:2010cj, Aslanyan:2015hmi,Hertzberg:2017dkh}, but also put highly relevant bounds on other mechanisms generating excess power on small scales, like dark sector phase transitions~\cite{Gouttenoire:2025wxc}. {Last but not least, our constraints have far-reaching consequences for the possibility of PBHs with $M\gtrsim 0.1\,M_\odot$ constituting even a tiny fraction of DM.}